act-rules/act-rules.github.io/_rules/image-filename-as-accessible-name-9eb3f6.md

 Each test target has an [accessible name][] that serves an equivalent purpose to the [non-text content][].

+**Note:** It is fairly common for CMS or other tools to default the alt-text of an image to its filename if no alt-text is provided.
+However, these names are usually not descriptive (often due to the presence of the file extension).
+This rule uses this heuristic to pinpoints cases where the [accessible name][] should be looked at by human testers.
+This rule does not automatically decide in which case a filename is correct (notably, it does not automatically decide whether adding the file extension is acceptable).

 ## Assumptions

-This rule assumes that the language of each test target can be correctly determined (either programmatically or by analyzing the content), and sufficiently understood.
+This rule assumes that the language of each test target can be correctly determined (either programmatically or by analyzing the content).

 ## Accessibility Support